azurestaycationbysiaos/siaos1525/outstatic/content/posts/azure-urban-resort-residences-location-directions-guide.md

 ### How do I get to Azure from NAIA?

-The fastest way is by taxi or Grab, which takes roughly 10 to 20 minutes depending on the terminal and traffic.
-Public transport options like jeepneys or UV Express bound for Bicutan are also available.
+The most convenient way to get to Azure Urban Resort Residences from NAIA is by taxi or ride-hailing services such as Grab, inDrive, and other available apps.
+Travel time is typically around 10 to 20 minutes, depending on your NAIA terminal, traffic, and the exact route.

+For public transportation, buses, jeepneys, and UV Express routes may be available toward Bicutan and nearby areas.
+Routes, schedules, and availability may vary depending on the airport terminal and time of day.

+Disclaimer: Travel times are estimates only and may vary depending on traffic, time of day, weather, road conditions, and your exact route.
+Check Google Maps or your preferred navigation app for the latest routes and travel times.

 ### Is Azure Urban Resort Residences in Parañaque?